 It’s beginning to look a lot like FLU SEASON!
 I’m sure you are as excited as we are about this season.
 It’s also that time of year when flu shots become available – YAY!

 Now, I’ll be honest with you – I didn’t start getting flu shots until I was required to in medical school; however, after doing the research and personally witnessing otherwise very healthy kids and adults get incredibly sick from the flu, it’s something I won’t go without again.
 The American Academy of Pediatrics recommends that everyone six months of age and older get a flu shot for the 2018-2019 season as soon as it is available (which is now!).

 The flu is dangerous – much more dangerous than the common cold.
 It can lead to hospitalization, ICU admission or even death.
 In the 2017-2018 flu season, more than 180 kids died.
 This is the highest number of kids dying from the flu since the CDC started tracking flu-related deaths in 2004.
 And of the ones that died?
 80% were not vaccinated against the flu.

 Okay, so what is the flu exactly?
 What is the difference between a cold and the flu?

 Influenza (the flu) is a contagious respiratory illness caused by influenza viruses.
 Colds are also caused by viruses, just different ones that specifically cause the flu.
 The only way to tell if you have the flu is to do special testing at your doctor’s office (nasal swab).
 Since both types of illness are caused by viruses, antibiotics won’t help!

-How does a flu shot protect me during the flu season?
+How does the flu spread?

 Seasonal flu activity typically occurs between October and May.
 The CDC recommends getting vaccinated as soon as the vaccine is available, if possible by October.
 However, getting vaccinated later can still be beneficial.